AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD candidate in Accounting at Business School of [the University of Hong Kong](https://www.hku.hk/).
-My research focuses on the economical impact of fiscal policy and accounting regulation.
-My interests also extend to inter-firm financing and supply chain risk.
+Hi!
+I'm a fourth-year Accounting PhD candidate at the University of Hong Kong [Business School](https://www.hkubs.hku.hk/glocal/), with a focus on supply chain, taxation, climate, and accounting regulations.
+My research delves into the unintended economic impacts of public policies on supply chains and the role of production network in amplifying/propagating these effects.

-I hold a Mphil in computational chemistry from [Hong Kong University of Science and Technology](https://hkust.edu.hk/) and a B.S. in science from [Jilin University](https://global.jlu.edu.cn/).
-Before studying accounting and economics, I also spent two and half years in [JQ Huang Lab](https://small.hkust.edu.hk/Publications.html) doing research in computational and physical chemistry as PhD candidate.
-In my spare time, I enjoy running, hiking and playing basketball.
+Before studying business and economics, I was a PhD candidate in Chemistry, spending three years at the [Okinawa Institute of Science and Technology](https://www.oist.jp/) and [Hong Kong University of Science and Technology](https://hkust.edu.hk/), specializing in computational and biophysical chemistry.
+I receievd my Bachelor of Food Science from [Jilin University](https://global.jlu.edu.cn/)in 2017, ranking first out of 123.

-I am visiting PhD student at Olin Business School of Washington University at St. Louis from 2023-2024.
+Currently, I am a visiting PhD student at [Olin Business School of Washington University in St. Louis](https://olin.wustl.edu/) , invited by Prof. Xiumin Martin, from 2023 onwards.

-Reach out to me: xliev [at] connect [dot] hku [dot] hk
+Reach out to me: xliev@connect.hku.hk